Entrepreneurs are on the front lines to rebuild our economy.

 America’s New Business Plan

 So what do new business owners need?
-It's pretty simple:

-A Level Playing Field and Less Red Tape
+A Level Playing Field Without Red Tape

-Funding: Equal Access to the Right Kind of Capital Everywhere
+The Right Kind of Capital Everywhere

-Knowledge: The Know-How to Start a Business
+The Know-How to Start a Business

 The Ability for All to Take Risks